 Plus: Studies show that taking 15 to 30 minutes to handwrite about how you feel each day can help lower stress and boost your mental and physical health.

 Knowing all this, I was in—so I grabbed my favorite journal and committed to trying the exercise for a week.
 Here’s how it went for me, question by question.

 1. What experiences, however mundane, gave you pleasure?

 Separating pleasure from gratefulness (don’t worry, we’ll get to gratefulness later) was an interesting thought exercise for me.
 Most of the time, when I think of things that give me pleasure, they mostly double as gratitudes—so finding the difference in the two of them was a great way to flex a different part of my brain.

 Most of these pleasures ended up being surface-level acknowledgements of little moments that made me smile.
 On one day, it was the sun shining on my face as I walked to pick up some lunch.
-Another day, it was color of the fall leaves and being able to see the Shine HQ pup, Lucy, in the office.
+Another day, it was color of the fall leaves and being able to see the Shine HQ pup, Lucy, over Zoom.

 All of these were small moments that I normally don’t find myself dwelling on, and realizing that they actually gave me pleasure made my day feel so much more meaningful.